wp-plugins/visitor-maps/readme.txt

 == Changelog ==

+= 1.1.4 =
+- (05 Oct 2009) - Fixed Visitor Map Viewer link on settings page.
+- Added Setting to enable or disable the visitor map on Who's Online dashboard.
+- Fixed one string in the language translations.

 = 1.1.3 =
 - (05 Oct 2009) - Added option setting to select default time and units for default map for the Visitor Map page.
 - Added Dutch (nl_NL) - Translated by [Ton Strijbosch](http://www.westkreek.nl/weblog/)